tjusenchen/StoryDroid/README.md

 }
 ```

-[3] StoryDroid: An Offline Platform for Generating Storyboard for Android Apps (Under Submission)
+[3] StoryDroid: An Offline Tool for Generating Storyboard for Android Apps (Under Submission)
 ```
 @inproceedings{zhang22storydroid,
-  title={StoryDroid: An Offline Platform for Generating Storyboard for Android Apps}, author={Zhang, Yuxin, Chen, Sen and Fan, Lingling and Chen, Chunyang}, booktitle={2022 ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)}, pages={0--4}, year={2022},
+  title={StoryDroid: An Offline Tool for Generating Storyboard for Android Apps}, author={Zhang, Yuxin, Chen, Sen and Fan, Lingling and Chen, Chunyang and Liu, Yang}, booktitle={2022 ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)}, pages={0--4}, year={2022},